Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Reconstruction accuracy for the dust density and regular GMF component

-In this section we use the realistic simulations \texttt{S1} and \texttt{S2} to demonstrate that we can retrieve the input GMF model from the `observed' thermal dust emission using the approach described above.
-In other words, we prove that the first step of our global attempt to constrain the GMF from the Galactic polarized diffuse emission is achievable.
-We divide the GMF reconstruction from dust emission in two steps.
-A first fit is performed on the intensity map in order to obtain the best-fit model of the dust density distribution ($n_{\rm{d}}$).
-In the second stage we use the best-fit $n_{\rm{d}}$ model as an input to constrain the GMF model by fitting the ($q,\,u$) polarization maps.
+In this section, we use simulations \texttt{S1} and \texttt{S2} to demonstrate that we can retrieve the input GMF model from the ``observed'' thermal dust emission using the approach described above.
+In other words, we show that the first step of our global attempt to infer the large-scale GMF features from the Galactic polarized diffuse emission is achievable.
+Thus, a first fit is performed on the intensity map in order to obtain the best-fit model of the dust density distribution ($n_{\rm{d}}$).
+Then, we use the best-fit $n_{\rm{d}}$ model as an input to constrain the GMF model by fitting the ($q,\,u$) polarization maps.